 There is more profit and less losses in a long-term investment compared to a short-term investment.

 Which Is The Least Risky Investment?

-They are issued by banks and offer a higher interest rate than savings accounts.
+Certificates of Deposit (CDs) are also pretty safe.
+CDs are issued by banks and offer a higher interest rate than savings accounts.
 They have specific maturity dates and money cannot be withdrawn before a specified period of time.
 With CD’s, you are paid interest at regular intervals and once it matures, you can take out your principal amount plus any accrued interest.
 Because of their higher payouts and safety, CD’s can be a good investment option.